Archive

 Annie Ferreira is the Strategic Partnerships Manager at Van Alen Institute.
 Previously, she worked at CitySquash, a youth development program in the Bronx, where she ran the boarding school and mentorship program, and Brooklyn Law School, where she worked in the Public Service Law Center.
 Annie graduated from Wesleyan University where she was a History major and wrote her thesis on how coeducation impacted the physical layout of the University.

-6. Kate Overbeck
+5. Kate Overbeck

 Comments Off on Kate Overbeck

-8. Alisha Kim Levin
+6. Alisha Kim Levin

 Comments Off on Alisha Kim Levin

-9. Andrew Brown
+8. Andrew Brown

 Comments Off on Andrew Brown

-At Van Alen, Andrew oversees programs that mobilize designers to address pressing challenges in communities.
+As Van Alen’s Interim Co-Executive Director, Andrew oversees programs that mobilize designers to address pressing challenges in communities.
 Andrew is a researcher trained in empirical analysis of programs and public policy and his work often explores how designers, city leaders, and communities can work together to create healthier, more prosperous neighborhoods.
 He has developed a wide range of programs: workshops that help U.S. mayors promote shared prosperity through urban design; tours that help people visualize and understand how built environments impact mental health and the brain; and public conversations about the ways design can promote more inclusive, equitable, and beautiful cities.
 Andrew received his Master of Public Administration from the Robert F. Wagner School of Public Service at New York University.
 He received his Bachelors in History from Williams College.